UBC-Solar/software-training-repo/README.md

 # software-training-repo
-Example code and instructions for software subteam
+This repository contains training material for members of UBC Solar interested in learning embedded software for the STM32.